French Pronoun EN

 de / de la / du / des / d’

-Here are just a few of the most common French verbs followed by DE: (here’s a more complete list)
+Here are just a few of the most common French verbs followed by DE: (here’s a longer list)

 Avoir peur de quelque chose / to be afraid of something